-When venting cannot exit through the wall at a height greater than or equal to 12 in (30.5 cm) from the ground or from the anticipated snow level, then the installation must be modified as shown below (see Figure 6).
-Refer to Table 5 for maximum venting lengths using 2 in (5.1 cm) vent pipe, Table 6 for 3 in (7.6 cm) vent pipe, and Table 7 for 4 in.
-(10.2 cm) vent pipe.
+When venting cannot exit through the wall at a height greater than or equal to 12" (30.5 cm) from the ground or from the anticipated snow level, then the installation must be modified as shown below (see Figure 9).
+Refer to Table 7 for maximum venting lengths using 2" (5.1 cm) vent pipe or Table 8 for maximum lengths using 3" (7.6 cm) vent pipe.

-NOTE: For installations requiring both horizontal and vertical runs, the following rule must be followed: Total length of straight pipe (both horizontally and vertically) must NOT exceed the allowable length listed in the Tables 5, 6, and 7 for total number of elbows used.
+NOTE: For installations requiring both horizontal and vertical runs, the following rule must be followed: Total length of straight pipe (both horizontally and vertically) must not exceed the allowable length listed in the Table 7 and 8 for total number of elbows used.